 Subpart II sets forth more detailed rules for nineteen types of “typical contracts,” including sales contracts, gift contracts, leasing contracts, technology contracts, storage contracts, and partnership contracts.

 Subpart III provides for two forms of quasi-contracts [准合同]: negotiorum gestio (or management of affairs) [无因管理] and unjust enrichment [不当得利].
 A management of affairs occurs when one person (the manager), without any statutory or contractual obligation, manages another’s affairs to protect the latter’s interests (art.
 979).
-When the manager’s action accords with the owner’s true intention, the latter then has an obligation to reimburse the manager for her expenses (id.).
+The latter then has an obligation to reimburse the manager for her expenses, unless the manager’s action contradicts the owner’s true intention (id.).
 Unjust enrichment occurs when one person, without any legal basis, acquires unjust benefits at the expense of another, who then has a right to demand return of the benefits acquired by the former (art.
 985).